 The arrival of this batch of machine tools and subsequent mass production significantly supported the country’s industrialization and resulted in many subsequent production marvels.

 Machining Workshop of Shenyang No.1 Machine Tool Plant

-In 1956, Ji’er Machine Tool mass-produced planer and spiral friction press (the factory successfully developed China’s first large planer and first large mechanical press in 1953 and 1955, respectively)
+In the same year, Dalian Machine Tool Plant began producing a new machine tool, a universal shovel, and Shanghai Machine Tool Plant successfully trial-produced a new cylindrical grinder.
+In 1956, Ji’er Machine Tool mass-produced a planer and spiral friction press (the factory had previously developed China’s first large planer and first large mechanical press in 1953 and 1955, respectively).

 New China’s first CNC milling machine was finally born–X53K1

 The successful development of the X53K1 marked a great leap forward in the history of China’s machinery industry and signaled a shift from manual labor to technology-driven machining.
 However, due to foreign technology blockades and domestic limitations, China’s CNC technology did not advance significantly for nearly 30 years.